StaDragon/Word-Battle-Agent-Development-Environment/README.md

 SETUP
 --------------------------------------------------------------------------------
 Ensure that you have downloaded Python at 3.7 or 3.8 and PyCharm so that the game can be properly executed if run from there and for ease of installation of the all essential modules to run the game.
 Without these modules the game will crash.

+Open the python file and go to the class Custom_Agent to write your own agent.

 The game includes the standard dictionary or lexicon of the English language.